invicticide/fractive/README.md

 This call enables or disables the history display.
 This might be useful if e.g. you created a custom template with a title bar that includes some kind of "toggle history" button.

+## Examples

+There's an example story in `node_modules/fractive/examples/basic` which demonstrates some very basic concepts.
+Open the `index.html` to play the example, then check out the `text.md` and `script.js` to see how it was implemented.

 ## Extending Fractive

 Since Fractive games allow unrestricted Javascript, you have the ability to extend your game beyond the "normal" hypertext fiction structure in potentially surprising ways.
 For example, you might choose to integrate your own or third-party libraries to add things like interactive graphical gameplay sequences or network multiplayer.